 Operating revenues reflect an increase in enrollment fees due to the timing of payments recognized by the District, as well as maintained levels of financial aid awards to eligible students for the year.
-Both in-state and non-resident students attending the College grew slightly in 2018/2019 over 2017/2018 levels.
+Both in-state and non-resident students attending the College decreased slightly in 2019-2020 over 2018-2019 levels.
 Another contributing factor was the fact that residents of California are eligible for a wider variety of educational aid options than non-resident students.
-Overall, FTE attendance increased to 2,909 in 2018/2019, as compared to 2,830 in 2017/2018.
+Overall, FTE attendance decreased to 2,870 in 2019-2020, as compared to 2,909 in 2018-2019

-Salaries increased by \$121.8 thousand in 2018/2019 due to positions being filled due to high turnover in the previous year, a 2.71% COLA applied to salaries and an increase in employee benefit costs.
+Salaries increased by \$3.711 million in 2019-2020 due to previously vacant positions being filled during the current fiscal year, a 3.26% COLA applied to salaries, contractional step and column increases, additional grant funds and an increase in employee benefit costs.